julianbrowne/rtsdemo/README.md

 Includes:

-- slides (keynote and PDF)
+- Slides (PDF)
-- script sources for set-up and for writer
+- Scripts for all demo steps
-- node.js server to stream MongoDB data
+- Node servers to stream MongoDB data
-- web site with D3 charting
+- Web pages with D3 charting

 Set-up
 ------